mm6/InternetOfThingsCourse/Syllabus.md

 Phone: 412-268-4657

-Officer Hours on Zoom: Wednesday 9:00 - 11:00 AM
+Officer Hours on Zoom: TBA

 Zoom URL: See Canvas or Piazza

 ### Teaching Assistant

-Name: Nitesh Singh
+Name: TBA

-Email: nksingh@andrew.cmu.edu
+Email: TBA

-Officer Hours on Zoom: Tuesday, Wednesday 6:30 PM - 8:30 PM
+Officer Hours on Zoom: TBA

 Zoom URL: See Canvas or Piazza

 ### Prerequisite

 The ability to program is the main prerequisite.
+The student may be asked to learn and work with programming languages he or she has not been exposed to.
+A certain level of programming maturity is required.
 If you are unsure about your ability, speak with your instructor.

 ### Assignments

-There will be three programming projects equally weighted (60%).
+There will be four programming projects equally weighted (60%).
+Three will be assigned by your instructor and one will be self-assigned.
+The self-assigned project (Project 4) will be demonstrated to the class during the final week of classes.

-There will be four quizzes on the readings at the start of lecture with the low score dropped (15%).
+There will be four or five quizzes on the readings at the start of lecture with the low score dropped (15%).

 There will be a closed Book Final Exam based on readings, lectures, and programming (25%).